-3.2 Mandatory Information
+2.2 Mandatory Information

-Under the motto "Information not Labelling" the FIR dictates how foodstuffs are to be identified and labelled in the future.
+Under the motto "Information not Labelling" the FIR dictates how foodstuffs are to be identified and labelled .
 The FIR dictates in article 9 the mandatory information and in article 10 the additional mandatory information for certain classes and types of foodstuff.